 6. In the Update Driver Warning window, click Yes.
 Windows will install the compatible device driver for your Kindle Fire.

-If you do not want to use the manual way to update the driver, you can try to use Driver Booster to update Kindle Fire driver on Windows 10.
-The application scans you computer’s devices and update its driver automatically from a database of over 3,000,000 drivers and game components.
-It will quickly update the Kindle Fire drivers so as to further fix Kindle Fire not recognized error.
+If you do not want to use the manual way to update the driver, you can try to use Driver Booster to update Kindle Fire driver on Windows 10/11.
+The application scans your computer’s devices and update its driver automatically from a database of over 3,000,000 drivers and game components.
+It will quickly update the Kindle Fire drivers to further fix Kindle Fire not recognized error.

 1. Download, install and run Driver Booster on your computer.